 |A3/A4 photocopies, black & white ||£0.35 ||£0.07 ||£0.42 |

-This is the only option available for copying old or fragile material, or if colour copies are required
+If material is too old or fragile to be photocopied, or if colour copies are required

 Copies are sent as PDF files by email or as print outs by post